-We use and discard so many products made with PFAS that they end up in landfills.
-They leach into the soil and enter the food chain.
+Since so many products made with PFAS are used and discarded every day, these chemicals end up in landfills where they leach into the soil and enter the environment and the food chain.
 Every day, PFAS are flushed down drains and into oceans, lakes, and rivers.
 And every day, as furniture, electronics, and other products containing PFAS age and break down, they create PFAS dust, which people inhale or ingest.

-Researchers have found PFAS chemicals in the air and in rain; in Great Lakes fish; in makeup, food packaging, and hygiene products; and in school uniforms, rainwear, and kids' winter gloves.
+Researchers have found types of PFAS in fish caught across North America; in the air, rain, and water of the Great Lakes; in makeup, paper-based food packaging, and hygiene products; and in clothing, such as school uniforms, rain jackets, and kids' winter gloves.